 Director, LOINC and Health Data Standards, Regenstrief Center for Biomedical Informatics

 Regenstrief-McDonald Scholar in Data Standards, Indiana University School of Medicine

 As a widely adopted vocabulary standard in EHRs, LOINC codes enable interoperable data exchange and promotes reuse of this data through aggregation, analytics, and cross-study comparisons.
-This session will provide an overview of LOINC’s current model, coverage for representing SDH content, and how implementers can use this content.
-We will also discuss the current efforts to catalyze addition of SDH content in LOINC and how users can propose new individual or community level variables for inclusion.
+This session provides an overview of LOINC’s current model, coverage for representing SDH content, and how implementers can use this content.
+We also discuss the current efforts to catalyze addition of SDH content in LOINC and how users can propose new individual or community level variables for inclusion.